Swinside: Location

+The Millom Peninsula itself is home to several large Neolithic ceremonial henges, though none of these have survived into the modern day.
+At least nine crop mark henges have been identified from along this coastline since the 1980s, each with inner post hole circles that may have once held stone or timber circles.
+Adam Morgan Ibbotson named these the "Millom Lines", which along with Swinside, form an arching ritual landscape approximately 20 km around the Millom Peninsular – among the largest in the British Isles.

-Megalithic specialist Aubrey Burl called Swinside "the loveliest of all the circles" in north-western Europe.
+Archaeologist Aubrey Burl called Swinside "the loveliest of all the circles" in north-western Europe.
 In his study of the stone circles of Cumbria, archaeologist John Waterhouse commented that Swinside "can be compared only to Castlerigg and Long Meg and her Daughters in its visual impact; but its charm – for great charm it undoubtedly has – is greater even than theirs."